brachya/accessibilityExt/README.md

 # Project Title

-An accessibility exstension to websites.
+An accessibility extension to websites.

 ## Installation